AnyChart/docs.anychart.com/Basic_Charts/Sankey_Diagram.md

 * [appearance](#appearance)
 * [labels and tooltips](#labels_and_tooltips)

-The following sample shows how to create dropoffs:
+The sample below shows how to create dropoffs:

 ```
 // create data